GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/05-pointers/README.md

 1. The stack is contiguous and dynamic; it grows from 2k.
 1. There are efficiency benefits to contigious data storage.
 1. You can point to data on another stack (that would be too inefficient) - shared data is on the heap.
-1. go build -gcflags= -m=2 main.go
+1. go build -gcflags -m=2

 # Table of Contents